What is Kubernetes?

 With Kubernetes you can deploy cloud-native applications anywhere and manage them all exactly the same.

-Kubernetes is open source software for deploying, scaling and managing containerized applications.
-As an orchestrator, it handles the work of scheduling containers on a cluster and also manages the workloads to ensure they run as you intended.
+So what exactly is Kubernetes?
+Kubernetes (also known as K8s) is open source software for deploying, scaling and managing containerized applications.
+As an orchestrator, Kubernetes handles the work of scheduling containers on a cluster and also manages the workloads to ensure they run as you intended.

 Because Kubernetes was designed from the beginning with the idea of software development and operations working together, operations tasks and how they get performed are an integral component of the Kubernetes architecture and design.
 Almost everything in Kubernetes uses declarative constructs that describe how applications are composed, how they interact and how they are managed.
 This enables a significant increase in the operability and portability of modern software systems.
 It also allows developers to easily adopt GitOps workflows into their development pipelines which increases the velocity and reliability of feature deployments.